joshjohanning/github-misc-scripts/gh-cli/README.md

 Gets a list of members and their role in an organization

+## get-package-download-url.sh

+Gets a the dynamic package download URL for a given package type, name, and version.

 ## get-releases.sh

 Gets a list of releases for a repository